pwdel/matlab-python/README.md

 purposes within the Matlab world.
 Examples on how to do this are shown in:

 1.2.1 readcsv

+This file allows you to read a csv file of arbitrary length

 ### Reading Data From a PostGres Database